libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - The HTTP response is `200 OK`.
-- The response has 10 ports.
+- The response has all the expected amount of ports.
 - The ports are sorted ascending/descending by the field name.

 #### Test fail criteria